eerimoq/pbtools/README.rst

 - Clean and easy to use API.

-- No dynamic memory usage.
+- No malloc/free.
+Uses a workspace/areana for memory allocations.

 - Fast encoding and decoding.